david-ort/twitter-image-reply-bot/README.md

 # Twitter Image Reply Bot

 Reply with a query-based album when bot is called.
-Twitter streaming and api calls are handled using Twython, image scrapping with Google Images Search
+Twitter streaming and api calls are handled using Twython, image scrapping with Google Images Search.

 ## Getting Started